sinchana-kumbale/depression-detection-text/README.md

 This details the code efforts carried out from January 2024 to July 2024 for depression detection focused on text information and through the README will try to highlight the different folders and files inside and will illustrate what function they serve.

-- **DEPTWEET Replication**
+- **AnxietyDetectionMethodology_Replicated**

-  Replicates the work by Kabir et al, 2023 ([Paper](https://www.sciencedirect.com/science/article/pii/S0747563222003235))
+  Replicates the work by Agarwal et al, 2023 ([Paper](https://arxiv.org/pdf/2312.15272)) but modifies it for depression detection
+  * `dataset_analysis.py: ` Used to visualise the sentiment and emotion distribution of the depressed and non depressed classes of the DAIC WOZ dataset with T5 finetuned models.
+  * `extract_features.py: ` Used to load the DAIC WOZ transcripts, apply basic preprocessing, use roberta to encode and extract features
-  * `data_preprocess.py: ` Loads a dataset and splits into train, val and test sets
+  * `train_evaluate_models.py: ` Uses the encoded tokens and features and splits into the default train, test and validation, upsamples to balance the classes, uses SVM classifier and reports metrics
-  * `LSTM.py: ` Builds an LSTM Model and calculates AUC Score replicating the work in their paper
-  * `BERT.py: ` Uses Transformer's BERT with DEPTWEET and calculated AUC similar to their efforts
-  * `DistilBERT.py: ` Uses Transformer's DistilBERT with DEPTWEET and calculated AUC similar to their efforts

 - **DAIC_WOZ_Replication**